On The Virtual Cosmetic Surgery Conjecture: Realization of orbifold covers

 \item Finally check if the proposed cover $\widetilde{M}$ covers this pullback as described in section \ref{subsection:sameorbifold}. \end{enumerate}

 \begin{proof}[Proof of Theorem \ref{thm:torusmain}.]

 By Lemma \ref{lem:lensspaces}, we can reduce to the case that at least one of the two surgeries is not a lens space.
 Theorem \ref{thm:orb} classifies covers of base orbifolds in this case.
 All such non-trivial covers could only occur on the listed exceptional torus knots, so the remaining covers are fiberwise covers.
-It remains to check that if $\widetilde{M} \to M$ is a degree $d$ fiberwise cover, then $d \cdot |H_1(\widetilde{M})| = |H_1(M)|$.
-Suppose